 We compare bitcoin and XRP side by side – how do they stack up against one another?

-Not only is bitcoin (BTC) the oldest and most widely recognised cryptocurrency in the world, it’s also the largest.
+Not only is bitcoin (BTC) the oldest and most widely recognized cryptocurrency in the world, it’s also the largest.

 But the crypto marketplace is becoming increasingly crowded, with a diverse range of digital coins and tokens battling for their piece of the pie.
 XRP (XRP) is one of the leading competitors.
 Having become closely associated with San Francisco tech company Ripple, XRP is an independent asset designed to allow for faster and cheaper international payments.